harryonline/eztagmaps/README.md

 eztagmaps
 =========

-Create a map in eZ Publish with links to object that have a geographical location as tag.
+Create a map in eZ Publish with links to objects that have a geographical location as tag.
 This extension builds on the eZTags extension.

 1. In eZTags, create a tag 'locations' and remember the ID of this tag.